 Your teeth are the strongest substance in your body.
 Even so, physical damage and decay can affect their strength and their health.
 In most cases, damaged teeth can be repaired.
 In cases of severe damage, however, repairs may not be possible.
-In these cases, J.J.
+In these cases, Ashley Bennett and J.J.
 Perkiomaki DMD PC can perform an extraction.

 What is a Tooth Extraction?Your teeth perform many important functions.
 They enable you to bite and chew food.
 They help to control airflow, allowing for proper speech.
 They provide you with a beautiful smile.
 The teeth also play an integral role in the health and strength of your jawbone.
 When the teeth are damaged, their functions and the quality of your smile may be affected.
 Preferably, damaged teeth are repaired, restoring their functions and their strength.
 However, if the teeth are too damaged, an extraction becomes necessary.
 Tooth extraction is a process of removing a tooth from your mouth.

 When Do You Extract a Tooth?There are several solutions for repairing damaged and decayed teeth.
 Common treatments include

 There are a few different situations in which a tooth extraction becomes necessary.
 These situations include

 There are also a few situations that may require teeth to be extracted even though they are not damaged.
 These situations include

 What is the Process?There are two ways in which teeth can be extracted.
 The first method is known as a simple tooth extraction.
 Like the name suggests, it is a fairly simple process.
 A simple extraction is done under a local anesthetic.
 The procedure begins with separating the gums and periodontal ligament from the tooth.
 This is done with a tool called an elevator.
 Next, forceps are used to grip the tooth and move it back and forth.
 This widens the periodontal ligament further, allowing for the tooth to be lifted out of the socket.